Hot or Cold: Body Temperature Changes After Bariatric Surgery

 Undergoing bariatric surgery means experiencing a number of changes to your life and your lifestyle.
 Some of these are expected: losing weight, getting slimmer, experiencing better general health.
 Others are unexpected but thankfully manageable.
-Dr. Fernando Garcia and the entire team at his Tijuana weight loss surgery practice understand these issues, which is why we always take time to go over bariatric surgery side effects and how to deal with them.
+The entire team at our Tijuana weight loss surgery practice understand these issues, which is why we always take time to go over bariatric surgery side effects and how to deal with them.

 One example of the unexpected but manageable is change in body temperature.
 In particular, some people feel cold more often, or experience fluctuations in their body temperature.
 Let's explore these matters in more detail right now.

 Some people generally feel colder than others.
 This doesn't always have to do with body weight either, necessarily.
 If you often feel colder and need a sweater or jacket, you might have a condition known as cold intolerance.
 There are many different causes of this, including thyroid problems, issues with blood vessels, and so forth.

 Cold intolerance has also be linked to changes in body fat, resulting in problems regulating body heat.

 Feeling Cold Due to Rapid Weight Loss

 Rapid weight loss results in the loss of body fat, which obviously impacts the way that a person is insulated from cooler temperatures.
 During rapid weight loss, a person's metabolism slows down as well, which can similarly cause issues with overall body temperature.

 After undergoing a gastric bypass or other kinds of weight loss procedures, it's not uncommon for patients to experience anemia.
 Anemia is deficiency in red blood cells or hemoglobin in the blood, which causes fatigue and may also contribute to cold intolerance.